coderanger/coderanger.net/content/posts/how-i-write-cookbooks.md

 find `docker.ca` and `docker.pem`.
 The first is a the public CA certificate for my Docker server, and the second is both the certificate and encrypted private key for Docker TLS authentication.
 These are used by Travis CI to run my integration tests.
-I currently generate these with a gross knife plugin, but the [Docker documentation](https://docs.docker.com/engine/articles/https/) covers the basics.
+I currently generate these with a [gross knife plugin I wrote](https://gist.github.com/coderanger/d5d762e99bba9c691099), but the [Docker documentation](https://docs.docker.com/engine/articles/https/) covers the basics.
 I'll expand on my CI setup later on.